re-framejs/re-framejs/README.md

  2. What final event then caused your app to fall in a screaming mess.

 Well, with re-framejs you need to record (have available):
- 1. A recent checkpoint of the app state in `app-db` (perhaps the initial state)
+ 1. A recent checkpoint of the app state in `db$` (perhaps the initial state)
  2. all the events `dispatch`ed since the last checkpoint, up to the point where the exception occurred.

 Note: that's all just data. **Pure, lovely loggable data.**

 If you have that data, then you can reproduce the exception.

 re-framejs allows you to time travel.
-Install the "checkpoint" state into `app-db` and then "play forward" through the collection dispatched events.
+Install the "checkpoint" state into `db$` and then "play forward" through the collection dispatched events.

 The only way the app "moves forwards" is via events.
 "Replaying events" moves you